krsrv/sarc-yearbook/README.md

 ## Debugging
 ### 500: Internal Server Error
 Most likely the login credentials supplied are incorrect.
 Check the `request.py` file for the fields `httpd_username` and `httpd_password` and see whether they are set appropriately.

+### KeyError: 'location'
+Most likely the login credentials supplied are incorrect.
+Check the `request.py` file for the fields `httpd_username` and `httpd_password` and see whether they are set appropriately.